samathaluca/cloud9-ticketsales/README.md

 I have eventually favoured the collage style, without spacing, as I think it appeals to the senses and gives a raw, authentic feel to the page fitting with the band's reputation for wild, love of dissension.
 I have not changed things just to prove I can do it for my project if I believe it is detrimental example to the surface plane of the project.
 I can easily change image size and gallery style.
 I would monitor this with google analytics and quickly change the features if, once live, the site did not sell any tickets.

+The background is a shutterstock images- the watermark is still present.
+This would be absent once the image was paid for.

 #### Contact section
 -Aim is for users to complete it if they are interested in receiving future tour information and fan club information.